(Full time) 2023 start

 Learning and teaching

 Most modules combine lectures with practicals, workshops or seminars, depending on the subject.
-These are enhanced with skills classes, fieldtrips and small group academic tutorials.
-You can expect to study in a variety of settings, from large lecture theatres to computer clusters, seminar rooms, tutorials, laboratories, visualisation suites and out in the field.
+These are enhanced with skills classes and fieldtrips.
+You can expect to study in a variety of settings, from large lecture theatres to computer clusters, seminar rooms, tutorials and out in the field.

 We offer research-led teaching across the breadth of our environment and business disciplines, from specialists in their field.
 As Leeds is a research-intensive Russell Group University, you’ll be studying amongst staff who are at the cutting edge of research world-wide, and who will incorporate this expertise into their teaching.

-You will have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff.
-You will have fortnightly academic tutorials with your tutor throughout your first two years, in your tutor group (of typically 5 students), as well as one-to-one meetings twice per semester.
+You'll have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff.
 In addition, our excellent student support team is based close to where you’ll work and study to help with anything from academic advice to timetabling and project submission enquiries.
-You will also receive support from fellow students through our peer mentoring scheme.
+You'll also receive support from fellow students through our peer mentoring scheme.

 Watch our taster lecture to get a flavour of what it’s like to study at Leeds: